ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-44. Define what is the perceptron learning rule.
+Q. Define what is the perceptron learning rule.

 <details><summary><b>Answer</b></summary>